ENCCS/hpda-python/content/GPU-computing.rst

    using multi-dimensional blocks does not change anything to the efficiency or behaviour of generated code, but can help you write your code in a more natural way.

+   :attr:`.threadIdx`, :attr:`.blockIdx`, :attr:`.blockDim` and :attr:`.gridDim`
+   are special objects provided by the CUDA backend for the sole purpose of knowing the geometry of the thread hierarchy and the position of the current thread within that geometry.

 .. figure:: img/MappingBlocksToSMs.png